mhahsler/CS7320-AI/README.md

 * Chapters 12-13: [Uncertainty and Probabilistic Reasoning](Uncertainty)
 * Chapter 19: [Learning from Examples (Machine Learning)](ML)

-__Note:__ Github is sometimes slow with rendering Jupyter Notebooks and you may have to click reload several times.
-A faster way to render the Notebooks is to [look at the project using jupyer nbviewer](https://nbviewer.jupyter.org/github/mhahsler/CS7320-AI/tree/master/).

 ## Installing Python and Jupyter Notebook

 To install Python and Jupyter Notebook on your system, you can